LizardByte/Sunshine/docs/source/about/advanced_usage.rst

             tools\audio-info.exe

-         ..
-Tip:: If you have multiple audio devices with identical names, use the Device ID instead.
+         .. tip:: If you have multiple audio devices with identical names, use the Device ID instead.

-   ..
-Tip:: If you want to mute the host speakers, use `virtual_sink`_ instead.
+   .. tip:: If you want to mute the host speakers, use `virtual_sink`_ instead.

 **Default**
    Sunshine will select the default audio device.